Treatment For Gastric Ulcer – Spirulina?

-Is Spirulina a treatment for gastric ulcer?
+Is Spirulina a natural treatment for gastric ulcer?
 According to an animal study, Spirulina alleviates gastric ulcer´s caused by the prolonged use of aspirin.
 Doctors writing in The Independent Newspaper of Bangladesh also say it can help with stomach ulcers and gastrointestinal problems.

 Anecdotally I can say that it has helped me as I used to suffer from gastrointestinal problems, particularly after visits to Mexico.
 However, since I have regularly taken Spirulina, these started to ease and then disappear.
 Over the last 12 months or so, I have not been aware of any.
 The claims that Spirulina help to restore healthy intestinal flora would appear to be accurate.
 I am not suggesting Spirulina is a cure for diarrhoea, but it appears to have helped me with gastrointestinal pain by restoring my intestinal flora to a healthy condition**.